w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 This pallet provides some default implementations for some traits required by `XcmConfig`, as well as an instance of the XCM Executor provided as a trait within the pallet's own configuration.
-`pallet-xcm` provides a default interface in the form of a pallet, that can manage and deal with XCM-related storage and dispatchable functions.
+`pallet-xcm` provides a default interface in the form of a pallet, that can manage and deal with XCM-related storage and higher-level dispatchable functions.

 It defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains. `pallet-xcm`'s functionality is separated into three categories: